Welcome to Our Lady's Roman Catholic Church, StowmarketStricklands Road, Stowmarket IP14 1AP

 If you need shopping or medication fetching or know of someone in the parish who does, we will also try to cover this.
 Please bear in mind that we do not want to put our willing volunteers in any danger or flout the government guidelines.
 If you need help then again please call Gillian Millyard on 01359 242475.

-Thanks to all who attended the Virtual Soup Day on Saturday 23 May, which has so far raised £1,185 for the CAFOD Coronavirus Appeal.
+Thanks to all who attended our Lenten Virtual Soup Day, as a result of which our donations over the past twelve months now stand at more than £1,705, not including donations made in envelopes at church and offline donations not otherwise recorded.
 If you’d like to donate, it’s still not too late.
 You can still make soup, too, and if you’re stuck for inspiration do take a look at our very own recipe book.

 Be frugal with your soup and send your savings to CAFOD either directly or on our brand new ‘Just Giving’ page.